ftudisco/node_layer_eigenvector_centrality/README.txt

 		"Node and layer eigenvector centralities for multiplex networks"

-by F. Arrigo, A. Gautier, and F. Tudisco.
+by F. Tudisco, F. Arrigo and A. Gautier.

 To run, the codes require the toolbox "tprod" by Jason Farquhar available at: https://uk.mathworks.com/matlabcentral/fileexchange/16275-tprod-arbitary-tensor-products-between-n-d-arrays#functions_tab